noah-nuebling/mac-mouse-fix/Helper/Core/Config/ScrollConfigTesting.md

 EDIT2: Also here are some old curves that were still around commented out when I started these tests:

 - 100ms exp=1.0 coeff=30 stop=50
 - 140ms exp=1.0 coeff=30/*23*/ stop=50
 - 120ms exp=1.0 coeff=23 stop=50

+EDIT 3:

+I wrote about how 6. feels like MMF 0.9 but I think I was testing against 0.9.2 Beta which already has the more snappy scrolling.
+The real 0.9.1 and 0.9 scrolling feels a lot smoother than 6. but also less responsive.
+6. does feel noticably smoother than 2.2.3 though.
+I think it's a good compromise

 ## Og testing